 6 weeks: $120

 For Those Who Want to Compete: Agility 1, 2, and 3 are 3 separate courses of 6 weeks each.
 It is assumed that your dog already has experience with the obstacles.
 We begin with shaping jumping for turns and then move onto starts and footwork.
 The 3 different levels focus heavily on the skills/footwork needed to be successful in running an agility course in competition.
 Information to help prepare you for competition, such as how to walk and memorize a course, what to take to a competion, how to locate competions, learn the rules, etc are all provided.
-Agility 1 is currently on Friday afternoons, Agility 2 and 3 are also available for those who are have taken Agilty 1
+These classes are offered upon request, thus not shown weekly on my calendar at this present time.
+If you’re wanting these classes, just phone me.

 6 Weeks: $120 each level 1, 2, or 3